written by Salimah Samji

 Over a period of seven weeks, from January to March 2021, 37 students worked across eight teams, drew fishbone diagrams, conducted the triple-A change space analysis, identified entry points, spoke to stakeholders, undertook two iterations, and presented their lessons learned to their authorizers – all virtually!

 Each student team also wrote a blog about their learning journey.
-We plan to publish them soon.
+You can find them here.

 The journey continues …